Cannabis & GMP/GACP: Part 7 - Options

 a) Become Good Manufacturing Practice certified OR

-b) Become Goof Agricultural & Collection Practice certified and sell product in bulk to a producer who is GMP certified
+b) Become Good Agricultural & Collection Practice certified and sell product in bulk to a producer who is GMP certified

 There are pros and cons to both of these options.